postsharp/Metalama.Documentation/content/conceptual/configuration/creating-logs.md

 }
 ```

-To verify that the JSON file is correct, you can run the following:
+To validate the correctness of the JSON file, run the following command:

 ```powershell
 metalama config validate diagnostics